 Take the initial steps in acquiring pension insurance for a self-employed person within a period of six months from the time your business started up, if you meet the conditions provided in the Self-Employed Persons' Pensions Act.
 If you do not take out insurance until later, you will have to pay a default penalty in addition to the premium.

 The Finnish Centre for Pensions oversees matters connected with work pension insurance.
-If you have not taken out pension insurance in cases where you should have, the Centre for Pensions will send you a reminder.
+If you have not taken out pension insurance even if you should have, the Finnish Centre for Pensions may ask you provide an account of your obligation to take a pension insurance afterwards and tell you to take out pension insurance for self-employed persons, if necessary.
 If you still fail to take out insurance within a reasonable period, the Centre make take out a policy for you, with retroactive effect.
 Note that, in such a case, the insurance premium for the default period may be as much as double.

 Your pension insurance premium now and your pension in the future depend on how much your income is.

 Note that almost all social security payments are calculated on the basis of your income.
 Such benefits include the sickness allowance, maternity, paternity and parental allowances, rehabilitation subsidy and unemployment benefit paid by Kela.

 Income corresponds to the salary you would have to pay per annum if someone as professional as yourself were doing the work you do.
 The amount, therefore, is not necessarily the same as what you earn yourself.